brunokoga/Montevideo/additionalMonsters_dir/zombie.md

 **Armor Class** : A juju zombie gains a +3 bonus to its natural armor over the base creature's natural armor bonus.

 **Hit Dice** : Change all the creature's racial Hit Dice to d8s.
 All Hit Dice derived from class levels remain unchanged.
-As undead, juju zombies use their Charisma modifiers to determine bonus hit points (instead of Constitution).
+As undead, juju zombies use their Charisma modifiers to determine bonus hit points (instead of Constitution.

 **Defensive Abilities** : Juju zombies gain channel resistance +4, DR 5/magic and slashing (or DR 10/magic and slashing if it has 11 HD or more), and fire resistance 10.
-They are immune to cold, electricity, and _ [magic missile](additionalMonsters/../spells/magicMissile#_magic-missile)_.
+They are immune to cold, electricity, and _ [magic missile](additionalMonsters/../spell_dir/magicMissile#_magic-missile_.

 **Speed** : A winged juju zombie's maneuverability drops to clumsy.
 If the base creature flew magically, its fly speed is unchanged.
 Retain all other movement types.